Oregon Trail: Emigrants

-Many who went were between the ages 12 and 24.
+Many who went were between the ages of 12 and 24.
 Between 1860 and 1870, the U.S. population increased by seven million; about 350,000 of this increase was in the Western states.

 Western census data

 These census numbers show a 363,000 population increase in the western states and territories between 1860 and 1870.
 Some of this increase is because of a high birth rate in the western states and territories, but most is from emigrants moving from the east to the west and new immigration from Europe.
-Much of the increase in California and Oregon is from emigration by ship, as there was fast and reasonably low cost transportation via east and west coast steamships and the Panama Railroad after 1855.
+Much of the increase in California and Oregon was from emigration by ship, as there was fast and reasonably low-cost transportation via East and West Coast steamships and the Panama Railroad after 1855.
 The census numbers imply at least 200,000 emigrants (or more) used some variation of the California/Oregon/Mormon/Bozeman Trails to get to their new homes between 1860 and 1870.